kasri.app

 The compliance implication

-TIPS gives every body corporate in Tanzania the option to be on the right side of that transition.
-Today.
+TIPS gives every body corporate in Tanzania the option to be on the right side of that transition — today.

 The mistake to avoid

 For Tanzanian housing associations, the lesson of TIPS is simple.
-The infrastructure is now available.
+The infrastructure is available.
 The compliance window is open.
 The only question is who is going to be the first to plug their building into it.

 Want help applying this in your building?